zhengchen1999/CAT/README.md

 ### Real Image Denoising

-- Cd to 'already' and run the setup script
+- Cd to 'CAT/Restormer' and run the setup script

   ```shell
   # If already in Restormer and set up, please ignore